Royal Institution: Past directors

-The position was abolished in 2010.
-The Institution's last director was Susan Greenfield.
+The position was abolished in 2010, with the firing of Susan Greenfield.

-Sarah Harper, Professor of Gerontology at the University of Oxford, was announced as the new Director of the Ri in April 2017 and resigned in September 2017.
+The position was restored in April 2017 with the appointment of Sarah Harper, Professor of Gerontology at the University of Oxford.
+Harper resigned in September 2017.

+The present director is Katherine Mathieson.

 Andrade controversy

 In 1952, Edward Andrade was forced to resign following a complicated controversy over the management of the Royal Institution and his powers as director, involving a power struggle with Alexander Rankine who was secretary.
 Following various resignations and general meetings of members, Andrade was awarded £7,000 by arbitration: the arbitrators blamed the problems on "a lack of clear definition of roles ... an outdated constitution, and the inability of the protagonists to compromise".
 Andrade launched a lawsuit to set the arbitration aside, which he lost.

 Director Greenfield firing

 From 1998 to 8 January 2010, the director of the Royal Institution was Baroness Susan Greenfield, but following a review, the position was abolished for being "no longer affordable".
 The Royal Institution had found itself in a financial crisis following a £22 million development programme led by Greenfield, which included refurbishment of the institution's main Albemarle Street building, and the addition of a restaurant and bar with an aim to turn the venue into a "Groucho club for science".
 The project ended £3 million in debt.

 Greenfield subsequently announced that she would be suing for discrimination.

 The RI's official statement stated it would "continue to deliver its main charitable objectives under the direction of chief executive officer, Chris Rofe and a talented senior team including Professor Quentin Pankhurst, the Director of the Davy-Faraday Research Laboratory, Dr Gail Cardew, the Head of Programmes and Professor Frank James, Head of Collections and Heritage."
 Baroness Greenfield later dropped the discrimination case.